How to Add Functional Design to a Parking Structure

-Custom Perforated Metal Adds More Than Design to Parking Structures
+Learn How Custom Perforated Metal Panels Add Form and Function to Parking Structures

 Good parking structure design with the addition of custom perforated metal panels are fast becoming norm for new and existing parking structures.
 The design of parking facilities used to purely be about operational function, which left the urban landscape many eye sore concrete structures.
 Today parking structure architectural style takes into consideration all surrounding conditions to be a beautiful structure, as well as long term functional use.
 The exciting part is linking the word “architectural style” with “parking structure.”
 A custom perforated metal panel can serve both aesthetics and functional use.
 These custom metal panels help blend an unsightly parking structure into the urban environment.